 1. The Extensions Prefs App

-The latest versions of Ubuntu include by default an “Extensions” app, allowing you to modify and expand how your desktop works.
+The latest versions of Ubuntu include, by default, an “Extensions” app, allowing you to modify and expand how your desktop works.
 You can find it among your existing apps.

 If it is not installed for some reason, open the terminal and type:

-Support for hiding all desktop icons is already built into the Extensions app, so you only have to click on the “Desktop Icons” switch to toggle their displays on or off.
+Support for hiding all desktop icons is already built in to the Extensions app, so you only have to click on the “Desktop Icons” switch to toggle their displays on or off.